 - o Carpet cleaning is required for the property upon move out.
 Tenant is responsible for carpet cleanings regardless of whether you have pets or not and/or have soiled carpets exceeding normal wear and tear. - o Do NOT rent carpet-cleaning machines, use home cleaning machines, or employ chemical cleaning companies.
-Only professional truck-mounted steam cleaning from a reputable company is accepted. - Call PMI for a recommendation on a carpet cleaner who will give you reasonable rates on carpet cleaning. - o If you hire another carpet cleaner, the carpet cleaner must guarantee their work to the satisfaction of PMI, and a receipt is required during the walk-through inspection. - o Tenants, please note, PMI will not reimburse for any carpet cleaning contracted by tenants.
+Only professional truck-mounted steam cleaning from a reputable company is accepted. - o Call PMI for a recommendation on a carpet cleaner who will give you reasonable rates on carpet cleaning. - o If you hire another carpet cleaner, the carpet cleaner must guarantee their work to the satisfaction of PMI, and a receipt is required upon moving out.
+If no proof of service being completed is provided to us, we may assume their service was not completed as required. - o Tenants, please note, PMI will not reimburse for any carpet cleaning contracted by tenants.